wemsteral/CV/README.md

   [My solution to the infamous 'Gilded Rose' kata](https://github.com/wemsteral/Gilded_Rose) is a good example of this.
 It involved refactoring legacy code to incorporate SOLID principles and then extend, a challenge I enjoyed.
 - I am tech agnostic in my pursuit of solutions.
 [Jarvis](https://github.com/wemsteral/Jarvis-App) is a great example of a product that was completely problem driven.
 We chose the best tools for the job after identifying all characteristics and features of the product, not the tools we were comfortable with.
 I hadn't used React Native or ES6 before this, and feel that being a quick, self directed learner helped me become a productive member of this team.
 - I am passionate about making processes more economical and efficient.
 In my most recent role, I designed the solution to automate the sales of remnant online advertising inventory.
 This completely eliminated waste, increased revenue and reduced strain on resources.
+- I am often assigned to fix bugs in my current role at Deloitte, working with problematic/inconsistent behaviour across different iOS versions.

 #### Teamwork

 - I have worked as part of a team throughout my professional life.
 The size ranging from 2 - 14 people.
-I enjoy identifying obstacles and goals with other people, and most importantly observing and learning from other professionals.
+I enjoy identifying obstacles and goals with other people and learning from other professionals.
-- I have experience in pair programming and project groups, I have worked in pairs and groups during my time at Makers Academy.
+- I have experience in pair programming and project groups, I have worked in pairs and groups during my time at Makers Academy and Deloitte.
 During the larger projects we have employed Agile principles such as:

   - Regular face-to-face communication conducted in a positive, open environment where all thoughts, ideas and questions are welcomed.
   - Team process reflection.